tensorflow/models/official/projects/waste_identification_ml/README.md

 * Evaluation metric of the validation dataset.
 * Example of training on your own custom dataset.

-The code is designed in such a way so that it can be extend.
-If you use in your research or industrial solutions then please consider citing this repository.
+The code is designed in such a way so that it can be extended.
+If you use it in your research or industrial solutions, then please consider citing this repository.

 ## Pre-requisites